UniversalDependencies/docs/_u-overview/enhanced-syntax.md

 </td></tr></tbody>
 </table>

-However, if the complements of the second verb are not shared, only the subject is attached to every conjunct.
+However, if the complements of the second verb are not shared, only the shared dependents are attached to every conjunct.

 <table> <!--She was reading or watching a movie .-->
 <tbody><tr><td width="600">